Exclusives

 Signorelli:

-The reality is that most percent of people are not ready to buy from you today.
-The question is, how do you engage them in a meaningful way that is not really sales-y and yet ensures you stay top of mind so when they do enter a buyer’s journey in a few months, they’ll call you?
+The reality is that most people are not ready to buy from you today.
+The question is, how do you engage them in a meaningful way that is not really sales-y yet ensures you stay top of mind so that when they do enter a buyer’s journey in a few months, they’ll call you?

-Eventually CRM is going to be ubiquitous, and it’s also going to be entirely cloud-based.
+Signorelli: Eventually, CRM will be ubiquitous and entirely cloud-based.
 I really don’t see the value in on-premises CRM anymore.
-If you take the whole market together, most companies who are using CRM are using cloud-based systems.
+If you take the whole market together, most companies using CRM are using cloud-based systems.
 The cost of delivery and management is so much better with the cloud.

 The second thing we’re going to see is the integration of CRM into a rep’s workflow, as opposed to the other way around.
 Historically, the vision was that reps would live in CRM and do all of their work there.
 That’s just not how it works.
 As a rep, I spent hardly any time in CRM.
 I spent time in email, on the phone, on LinkedIn, and in meetings.
 I didn’t spend my time in CRM.
 I only logged anything in CRM because my manager told me to.